-- ½ cup packed brown sugar
+- ½ cup (100g) firmly packed light brown sugar

-- ½ cup granulated sugar
+- ½ cup (100g) granulated sugar

-- ½ cup (1 stick) unsalted butter melted
+- ½ cup (113g) unsalted butter melted

-- 2 large eggs room temperature1
+- 2 large eggs room temperature2

-- juice of two lemons + milk to the level of 1 cup2
+- juice of two lemons + milk to the level of 1 cup (240mL)3

-- zest of 2 lemons
+- zest of 1 and ½ lemons

 - ½ teaspoon vanilla extract

 - In a medium size bowl, whisk together the brown sugar, granulated sugar, and butter until smooth.
 Add the eggs, lemon juice/milk mixture, lemon zest, and vanilla extract and whisk again until everything is combined.

-- Bake the muffins for 5 minutes, then reduce heat to 350ºF and bake for an additional 13-15 minutes until tops start to brown and a toothpick inserted in the center comes out mostly clean.
+- Bake the muffins for 5 minutes, then reduce heat to 350ºF (171ºC) and bake for an additional 13-15 minutes until streusel starts to brown and a toothpick inserted in the center comes out mostly clean.
 Remove from oven and allow to cool completely on a wire rack.
 Muffins will stay fresh in an airtight container at room temperature up to 3 days or in the refrigerator up to one week.
 Muffins freeze well, up to 2 months.
 Thaw in microwave for 45-60 seconds before eating.